 The Lighthill report simply documented that AI was not delivering on its promises.

-In my view, given the funding sources that the US and European governments were misled by AI researchers at elite institutions like MIT, and Princeton.
-Marvin Minsky was by far the most prominent pied piper on AI, and yet his role in causing wasteful AI funding from Western governments has been unexamined, in fact, after having evaluated the material in this area, I believe this is the first article to point the finger at Marvin Minsky, and the Lighthill report was published 46 years from the time I am writing this.
+In my view, given the funding sources that the US and European governments were misled by AI researchers at elite institutions like MIT and Princeton.
+Marvin Minsky was by far the most prominent pied piper on AI, yet his role in causing wasteful AI funding from Western governments has been unexamined.
+In fact, after having evaluated the material in this area, I believe this is the first article to point the finger at Marvin Minsky, and the Lighthill report was published 46 years from the time I am writing this.

 Why Weren’t The AI Promoters Were Not Callout for Exaggerated Claims?

-This has allowed a large amount of time to pass, without Minsky being held accountable.
+This has allowed a large amount of time to pass without Minsky being held accountable.
 The lack of critical analysis of AI originators is quite extensive.
-Multiple AI promoters from the most prestigious universities tricked the US and European governments until 1973, which was the first AI winter.
+Multiple AI promoters from the most prestigious universities tricked the US and European governments until 1973, the first AI winter.
 You hear about the first AI winter, but they don’t explain why.

 The claims were false, and there were few reasons to think at the time that the claims would be true.
-This is part of a long term issue of prestigious universities scamming the government primarily, but also the private sector.
+This is part of a long-term issue of prestigious universities scamming the government primarily and the private sector.
 The Pentagon funded research into the use of gravity as a weapon (as the following quote explains).

 If you think the idea of gravitational waves propelling interplanetary spacecraft sounds like science fiction, you’re in good company – any astrophysicist will rubbish the idea out of hand.
 However, that didn’t stop the US Defense Intelligence Agency (DIA) from commissioning a report to investigate whether the elusive waves could pose a threat to US security.
 The JASON Defense Advisory Group were also asked to judge whether high-frequency gravitational waves could image the centre of the Earth, or be used for telecommunications.